Mark Felix: Supplements, Diet, and Best Lifts

 Mark Felix: Other

-As well as for his strength, Felix has become known for his amazing longevity.
-Born in 1966, he was 38 years old when he first qualified for the World’s Strongest Man (WSM) in 2004.
-Subsequently, he qualified almost every year up to and including 2023, when he competed in the competition for the last time at the age of 57.
-His best performance was in 2006 when he finished 4th.
+• As well as for his strength, Felix has become known for his amazing longevity.
+Born in 1966, he was 38 years old when he first qualified for the World’s Strongest Man contest (WSM contest) in 2004.
+Subsequently, he qualified almost every year up to and including 2023, when he made his final appearance at the competition (held at Myrtle Beach) at 57 years of age.
+Unsurprisingly, he was the oldest strongman at the event and was 16 years older than the next oldest competitor (Brian Shaw).

 Final Thoughts

-If you liked this article, you might also be interested in this one on the supplements of some of the strongest men in the world or this one about the supplements, diet, and best lifts of Martins Licis (WSM winner in 2019).
+If you liked this article, you might also be interested in this one on the supplements of some of the strongest men in the world (e.g., Brian Shaw, Tom Stoltman) or this one about the supplements, diet, and best lifts of Martins Licis (WSM winner in 2019).
 You might also like this article on Mitchell Hooper, WSM winner in 2023.

 You might also like these articles comparing BCAAs with creatine, BCAAs with glutamine, and BCAA pills and powders